 The class will consist of lectures when I will mostly cover theoretical material, and of the optional weekly discussion sessions during which solutions to problems, homeworks, and exams will be discussed.
-You should make every effort to attend discussion sessions.
+You should make every effort to attend lectures and the discussion sessions.
 Most of the time discussion session will be conducted by the teaching assistant.
+Should it become essential, I may occasionally lecture during the discussion session as well.